 What follows is a brief abstract of the RTB genomics model.
 A more detailed description and defense of our model can be found in the second expanded edition of Who Was Adam?

 A key tenet of the model is the idea that organisms—and hence, their genomes—are the products of God’s direct creative activity.
 But once created, genomes are subjected to microevolutionary processes.

 In brief, our model explains the similarities among organisms’ genomes in one of two ways:

-- They reflect the work of a Creator who deliberately designed similar features in genomes according to (1) a common function or (2) a common blueprint.
+- Reflecting the work of a Creator who deliberately designed similar features in genomes according to: (1) a common function, or (2) a common blueprint.

-- They reflect the outworking of physical, chemical, or biochemical processes that (1) occur frequently, (2) are nonrandom, and (3) are reproducible.
+- Reflecting the outworking of physical, chemical, or biochemical processes that (1) occur frequently, (2) are nonrandom, and (3) are reproducible.
 These processes cause the independent origin of the same features in the genomes of different organisms.
 These features can be either functional or nonfunctional.

 Our model also explains genomes’ differences in one of two ways:

-- They reflect the work of a Creator who deliberately designed differences in genomes with distinct functions.
+- Reflecting the work of a Creator who deliberately designed differences in genomes with distinct functions.

-- They reflect the outworking of physical, chemical, or biochemical processes that reflect microevolutionary changes.
+- Reflecting the outworking of physical, chemical, or biochemical processes that reflect microevolutionary changes.

 In principle, our model can account for similarities and differences in the genomes of organisms as either the deliberate work of a Creator or via natural-process mechanisms that alter the genomes after creation.